wcoolers/react-login-frontend/README.md

 This is a simple responsive sign-up page built with Reactjs.

-# In the root directory
-npm install

-# then, to run on http://localhost:3000
-npm start

-# Build for production
-npm run build
+View at https://wcoolers.github.io/react-login-frontend/